-We have examined the Charlotte County, Florida, Tax Collector's (the "Tax Collector") compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2020.
+We have examined the Charlotte County, Florida, Tax Collector's (the "Tax Collector") compliance Sections 28.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2023.
 Management is responsible for the Tax Collector's compliance with those requirements.
 Our responsibility is to express an opinion on the Tax Collector's compliance based on our examination.